Benjamin Hackl

 Talk: On Reductions of Plane Trees

 I’m currently visiting my mentor Helmut Prodinger at Stellenbosch University in South Africa, and today I gave a talk in the local colloquium.
+The slides can be found on my Talks page.

 Date: April 7, 2017